a2roger/backup/w4_data/readme.md

 This sketch grabs images of random postal code locations.

-> Note: You need a Google Streetview API Key to run this code.
+> Note: You need a Google Streetview API Key to run this code, see above.

 This sketch uses a csv table of Canadian postal codes and latitude-longitude coordinates as the source of locations.
 It picks a random postal code, and passes the corresponding coordinates to the Streetview API.
 This is an example of how an artwork might combine multiple data sources in one piece.